 One of the main features that fake Bleu De Chanel EDT is missing is the batch code that should be engraved right under the atomizer, on the back of the bottle.
 That batch code corresponds to the batch code you can find on the original box and it’s a safe way to check if the fragrance is legit or not.

 Also, in case there is a batch code, you can check out if is it valid on the CheckFresh website.

 Firstly, the bottle of the original is slightly transparent and very clean, you can clearly see through it and the glass itself is very polished.

 The fake ones are pretty muggy and dimly, it’s almost not transparent at all and it contains sharp lines of glass mold, which is not the case with the original.

 Font, wording, and quality of the print

-The wording on the original bottle is like a metallic, darker white color, while fake has a bright, clean white for wording.
+The wording on the original bottle is a metallic, darker white color, while the fake has a bright, clean white for wording.
 Also, the name of the fragrance and the wording on the bottom of the bottle is almost not scrapable at all, while on the fakes, you can easily scrap it.

 The cap of the Bleu De Chanel has a magnetic feature.

 One more thing is the atomizer.
-The atomizer on the original is bright, metallic, glossy colored, and it’s slightly raised up.
+The atomizer on the original is bright, metallic, and glossy colored, and it’s slightly raised up.